-Operating a motorboat while under the influence of alcohol, a controlled substance (or its metabolite), or other harmful substances is unlawful.
+Operating a motorboat while under the influence of alcohol, a controlled substance (or its metabolite), or an intoxicating substance is unlawful.
 Operators who are impaired may be required to take tests by an enforcement officer to determine the presence of these substances.
 There is a penalty for refusal.
-BWI convictions and refusals are recorded on the violator's driver's license record.
+BWI test failures, convictions, and refusals are recorded on the violator's driver's license record.